Barack And Michelle Obama Are Reportedly Buying A $15 Million Mansion In Martha’s Vineyard

 I’m so thrilled to be in Europe this week!
 We kicked off our trip in Copenhagen, tonight we’re in Stockholm, and we’ll also make our way to Oslo, London, Paris, and Amsterdam.
 I’m so excited to visit these beautiful cities and can’t wait to hear the inspiring stories from so many new faces.
 And I want to keep hearing from all of you!
 What questions do you have?
 Share in the comments below.????????#IAmBecoming

 The Obamas now have a production company called Higher Ground Productions meant to facilitate their content creation.
-As People also notes, They’ve recently debuted their first documentary from the Netflix deal called American Factory.
+As People also notes, they’ve recently debuted their first documentary under the Netflix deal called American Factory.

-The film follows the workers of a factory in Ohio that’s owned by a Chinese billionaire and located in a former General Motors Plant.
+The film follows the workers of a factory in Ohio that’s owned by a Chinese billionaire and located in a former General Motors plant.

-In a chat with the filmmakers, Michelle Obama explained why she connected to the film.
+In a chat with the filmmakers, Michelle explained why she connected to the film.

 “Those first scenes of those folks on the floor in their uniforms, that was my background, that was my father,” she said.
 “And that was reflected in this film.”

 BGR notes that the film has been getting “rave reviews,” but Netflix is known for their reluctance to release official viewer statistics.
-So, we may never find out how many people are watching The Obamas’ content.
+So, we may never find out how many people are watching the Obamas’ content.

 View this post on Instagram